it-spirit/spirit.plone.theming/docs/source/configuration.rst

 .. image:: ../_images/settings-pattern_option.png

-Select the background pattern which should be used for the current theme.
+You can select one of the available background pattern options which are provided by the theme, e.g. ``diagonal-noise`` and ``fabric-plaid``.
+If no option is selected, the theme might use a default pattern.
+The selected pattern option will be available as content with the CSS id ``PLONE_THEMING_PATTERN_OPTION``.
+The theme should set all available pattern options using the ``spirit.plone.theming.interfaces.IPloneThemingVocabularies.available_pattern_options`` registry key.

+This option could also be used to switch between color modes, e.g. ``light`` and ``dark``, if no patterns are available in the theme.

 Layout Option